abandonware/wireless-tools/README.md

 };

 wpa_supplicant.manula(options, function(err) {
-  // wpasupplicant launched on wlan0 interface (can be setup using wpa_cli) });
+  // wpa_supplianct launched on wlan0 interface (can be setup using wpa_cli)
+});
 ```